The Power of Joy and Feelings in Business – especially right now.

 People who are punished for making a mistake when they were not properly prepared for the work not only disengage themselves, the treatment makes everyone feel unsafe.

-People won’t take responsibility if they feel they will be attacked or acknowledged for it.
+People won’t take responsibility if they feel they will be attacked.

 People do not open up if they don’t feel safe.